-Māori fertility rates declined from 1769 (the year Captain James Cook first landed in New Zealand), probably because Pākehā introduced venereal diseases which affected fertility.
+Māori fertility rates declined from 1769 (the year James Cook first landed in New Zealand), probably because Pākehā introduced venereal diseases which affected fertility.
 Rates picked up from the mid-19th century and remained high for over a century – they fluctuated between 5.9 and 6.9 births per woman between 1901 and 1961, and were over 5 until the early 1970s.
-From this period the rate dropped significantly, reaching a low point of 2.14 in 1986.
+The rate then dropped significantly, reaching a low point of 2.14 in 1986.
 Unlike the Pākehā rate, the Māori fertility rate has never fallen below replacement level (2.1 births per woman).

 Note: the gaps in the graph above reflect gaps in data.
-Māori fertility rates are estimated until 1961, when official counts began.
+Māori fertility rates are estimated to 1961, when official counts began.

 Te whakamahi i tēnei tūemi